jananikookie/AI-Powered-Reading-companion/README.md

 ### Vocabulary Assistance

-Provides meanings of difficult words and do pronounce to improve comprehension.
+Provides the meanings and pronunciation of difficult words to improve comprehension.

 ![Vocabulary Assistance](screenshots/Vocabulary-Assistance.png)